ckelman/nine-board-tic-tac-toe/README.md

 All AI code, and all 9-board Tic-Tac-Toe code is my own.

-Code for human vs human standard Tic-Tac-Toe provided by Prof Ferguson for CSC 242 students.
+Code for human vs human standard Tic-Tac-Toe provided by Prof Ferguson for CSC 242 students in Spring 2013.